nikhilro/desktopBuddy/README.md

   3. Getting mouse control to work accurately.

 ## What's next for Desktop Buddy?
-   * Adding more voice commands
-   * Creating an actual desktop service application with more functionality such as adding or customizing voice commands
+   * Creating an actual desktop application with more functionality such as adding or customizing voice commands